softwaregravy/pitchmaster/DESIGN.md

 - **Deliverables:**
   - Admin dashboard for managing periodicals, error logs, and retry statuses.

----

 ### 5. Nightly Article Pull
 - **Process:**
-  - Schedule a nightly background job (Sidekiq/ActiveJob) for crawling each periodical.
+  - Schedule a nightly background job for crawling each periodical.
   - Each job retrieves articles, parses content, and stores raw data.
 - **Error Logging:**
   - Capture parsing and network errors in a centralized log.
   - Update corresponding periodical status if failures occur repeatedly.
 - **Data Linking:**
   - Associate articles with relevant clients/initiatives based on keywords.
-  - **Question:** What is our strategy for mapping articles to multiple initiatives if keywords overlap?
 - **Deliverables:**
   - A robust scheduled job system with detailed error reporting and logging.

----

 ### 6. Relevancy Scoring
 - **Scoring Mechanism:**